mayank-Pareek/dev-mate-cli/README.md

 ### Basic Usage

-To run the tool, specify one or more source files as input:
+To run the tool, specify one or more source files or folders as input:

 ```bash
 npm start ./examples/file.js